sahilrajput03/sahilrajput03/arch-notes.md

 sudo pacman -S tmux
 # Get tmux config file from: https://github.com/sahilrajput03/arch_os/blob/main/.tmux.conf

-# When in copy mode you accidentally selected some text using `v` or `V` but now you want to undo the select mode, then you can press y to exit that select mode.
+# When in copy mode you accidentally selected some text using `v` or `V` but now you want to undo the select mode(deselect text), then you can press r to exit that select mode.
+YO!

 # When in copy mode and you have selected some text, you can press o to move the cursor to the other end in the selected text.
 Yo!